yiisoft/yii2-authclient/docs/guide/quick-start.md

 - `id` - unique client id, which separates it from other clients, it could be used in URLs, logs etc.
 - `name` - external auth provider name, which this client is match too.
 Different auth clients can share the same name, if they refer to the same external auth provider.
-  For example: clients for Google OpenID and Google OAuth have same name "google".
+  For example: clients for Google and Google Hybrid have same name "google".
   This attribute can be used inside the database, CSS styles and so on.
 - `title` - user friendly name for the external auth provider, it is used to present auth client at the view layer.